PAU-survey/stonp/docs/source/bin_dict.rst

     bin_dict = {'zb' : [0.5, 0.6, 0.7, 0.8], 'sm_log%%' : [0, 25, 50, 75, 100]}

 The syntax for specifying the bin edges (separate or contiguous) works exactly the same; the only difference is that the bin edges provided in the list are interpreted as percentiles.
+Lower bounds will be closed and open bounds open as in the previous cases.

 Discrete binning
 ----------------

 Discrete binning allows to bin properties that have discrete values, such as galaxy types, AGN classifications, or any flags derived from data reduction.
 To apply a discrete binning, append '==' to the column label used as a key.
-The bin values must be specified as a list; since there are no bin upper and lower bounds (given that we are checking for equality), no nested list are needed.
+The bin values must be specified as a list; since there are no bin upper and lower bounds (given that we are checking for equality), no nested lists are needed.

 For example, let us assume that our catalog also has an AGN classification; the column is labeled 'agn', and the values are boolean (True or False).
 If we want to use the previous binning, but also separate between galaxies with and without AGNs, we have to input::